 The Wisteria Vine is a beautiful plant that will climb as tall and as wide as you let it.
 This elegant vine traditionally bares purple flowers.
 However, it can also bloom white petals.
 Wisteria prefers dryer soil and plenty of suns.
 When taken proper care of this plant can grow ten or more feet per year.

 Mature Height: Will grow as tall as the object it has to climb.

 Mature Width: No set width.

 Light Requirement: Grows best in full sun, will also grow in partial shade.

 Soil Requirement: Grows best in sandy or clay soils with very little water.

-Hummingbird Vine, or Trumpet Vine, grows quickly into an impressive vine with gorgeous clusters of red, yellow or orange tubular, trumpet-shaped flowers.
+Hummingbird Vine, or Trumpet Vine, proliferate into an impressive vine with gorgeous clusters of red, yellow or orange tubular, trumpet-shaped flowers.
 Hummingbirds LOVE these flowers!
 The image of a hummingbird sipping nectar from a trumpet vine flower can be found in paintings and on decorative plates and other items.
-The vine is usually planted where it will receive support, such as a pole, trellis or fence.
+The vine is usually planted where it will receive support, such as a pole, trellis, or fence.
 If planted unsupported, it will grow into a shrub.
-This vine has a long blooming period, continuing all through the summer and into the fall.
+This vine has an extended flowering period, continuing all through the summer and into the fall.
 Attractive bean-like seedpods follow the flowers.
 This vine is a long-lived perennial, seldom requiring more than an occasional watering in a dry spell.
 No fertilization is necessary.
 Severely pruning the plant in the spring or fall will keep the vine to the desired size or shape.
 This vine is not susceptible to winter damage.
 Clippings of flowering branches make lovely bouquets.
-As is true of many vines, it is not recommended that they are planted under trees or next to buildings.
+As is true of many grapes, it is not recommended that they are planted under trees or next to buildings.